-News reportBuildings and MunicipalitiesAustria, France, Germany, Italy, Slovenia
+News reportBuildings and MunicipalitiesAustria, France, Germany, Italy, Liechtenstein, Slovenia

 Introducing the Partnership of Alpine Municipalities for More Climate Action at COP 23

 People living in the Alps region feel global warming in their everyday lives.
 Therefore, active towns, cities and municipal associations in the Alpine region are currently establishing a regional partnership for more climate protection.

 This initiative, developed by CIPRA International, the Alliance in the Alps and the Alpine Town of the Year Association, was presented on 6 November 2017 in the German Pavilion at COP 23 in Bonn.
 Jochen Flasbarth, State Secretary at the Federal Environment Ministry, attended the event.
 This climate action alliance of Alpine municipalities will promote supra-regional exchange of experience, contributing to transforming the Alps into a role model for climate action and adaptation to the impacts of climate change.
 This is in line with the goal stipulated in the Alpine Convention: to make living and working in the Alpine region climate-neutral by 2050.
 The climate partnership of Alpine municipalities showcases active climate action by towns and communities for the benefit of other mountain regions in Europe and beyond.